112 – Fiscal Management

 All purchases and contracts will be awarded based on the best value (price and quality) meeting the specifications submitted.
 If the award for purchase is granted to a vendor other than the lowest bidder, the requesting bureau must prepare a written explanation or justification.
 This memorandum will be forwarded to the Purchasing department with the award recommendation letter.

-- The HCSO finance director shall provide the Sheriff or his or her designee with a monthly status report detailing the fiscal affairs of the HCSO.
+1. The HCSO Finance Director will provide the Sheriff or his or her designee with a monthly status report detailing the fiscal affairs of the HCSO.
 The report shall include:

 The Texas Local Government Code, Section 130.909, provides that Commissioners Court may set aside from the general fund of the county an amount approved by the county auditor for the establishment of a petty cash fund for any county or district official or department head approved by the Commissioners Court.
 The petty cash fund must be established under a system provided and installed by the county auditor and the county purchasing agent with reports to be made to the auditor and the purchasing agent as the auditor and / or purchasing agent require.